 Price: Free or $4.99 per month

-Pushbullet doesn’t go so far as to grant you full control over your Android phone from a PC.
+Pushbullet doesn’t go so far as to grant you complete control over your Android phone from a PC.
 However, it does put all of your notifications right at your fingertips.
 You can send and receive files and messages with optional encryption and use universal copy and paste to manage messages faster.
 Pushbullet even lets you control multiple devices at the same time.

 Although the basic platform is free, you’re limited to 100 messages per month if you don’t pay.
 Pushbullet Pro will run you $4.99 per month or $39.99 if you pay annually.